 Firstly, here's a

-prime example of a single seater/F1 seating position sim rig is the beautiful Sparco Evolve GP Sim Rig as pictured below:
+prime example of a single seater/F1 seating position sim rig is the Sparco Evolve GP Sim Rig as pictured below:

 Upright seating positions are more easily accessible and versatile, fitting many different types of sim racing games and indeed other simulator games such as flight simulation, truck simulation etc. Single seater/F1 style seating positions are more specialist, so whilst are undoubtedly very cool and offer an amazing driving position, they're less accessible.
 The upright seating position type sim rigs are more popular as they cater for a wider variety of simulation games/genres.
 Nowadays there's a variety of excellent sim rigs in the market now, so there's guaranteed to be a rig that meets your demands!
-To browse our full selection of Sim Rigs, click here.

 Trak Racer, Sparco and other companies have a varied range of seats, to suit the varied shapes and sizes of sim racers out there.
 It is advised to pick a seat from the same manufacturer as the rig to be assured of compatibility, however it is possible to use an aftermarket/3rd party seat on a sim rig providing it fits.
 We can advise on this with all the rigs & seats we sell, but as a general guide, you will need to ensure that you've sorted out how the seats mounts, gap between mounting holes and width of the seat - in some instances, it can be harder than you may think.